-A Practice Note addressing the typical requirement that contractors and subcontractors provide mechanic's lien and claim waivers and releases as part of the payment process on a construction project.
-Often these releases are not precisely drafted, and disputes arise over whether claims have been waived.
-This Note provides guidance to all construction project participants for drafting unambiguous waiver and release forms and using these documents to ensure that they are enforced as intended if disputes arise.
+Contractors and subcontractors are typically required to provide lien and claim waivers and releases as part of the payment process on a construction project.
+Often these releases are not properly drafted and disputes arise concerning whether claims have been waived.
+This Practice Note provides guidance to all construction project participants for drafting unambiguous waiver and release forms and using these documents to ensure that they are enforced as intended if disputes arise.

-Contractors and subcontractors are typically required to provide mechanic's lien and claim waivers and releases in connection with their receipt of progress payments and final payment.
-Significant and costly disputes concerning the scope, application, and enforcement of these waivers and releases provided by contractors and subcontractors in return for progress or final payments commonly occur, however, in the construction industry.
-Rarely is there a claim for additional compensation where the party from which payment is sought does not attempt to avoid payment by contending that the claim or some portion of it was forfeited by a waiver or release executed by the claimant during or at the conclusion of the project's construction.
+Contractors and subcontractors are typically required to provide lien and claim waivers and releases in connection with their receipt of progress payments and final payment.
+However, significant and costly disputes concerning the scope, application, and enforcement of claim waivers and releases provided by contractors and subcontractors in return for progress or final payments are a common occurrence in the construction industry.
+Rarely is there a claim for additional compensation where the party from which payment is sought does not attempt to avoid payment by contending that the claim or some portion of it was forfeited by a release or waiver executed by the claimant during construction of the project.

-While well-drafted construction agreements require contractors and subcontractors to execute mechanic's lien and claim waivers or releases in return for progress payments and final payment, too often these forms are:
+While well-drafted construction agreements require contractors and subcontractors to execute lien and claim waivers or releases in return for progress payments and final payment, too often these forms are:

-- · Poorly drafted.
+- Poorly drafted.

 - Incorrectly or arbitrarily used.

-- Executed by project personnel that do not appreciate the potential and significant consequences of signing these documents.
+- Executed by project personnel that do not understand the potential consequences of signing these documents.

-This Note provides guidance for all construction project participants on how to properly draft and use a waiver and release form that achieves the desired result of bringing finality to a payment or claim.
-It also provides guidance to contractors and subcontractors on how to properly preserve claim rights they do not intend to waive or release when executing these forms.
+This Practice Note provides guidance for all construction participants on how to properly draft and use a waiver and release form that achieves the desired result of bringing finality to a payment or claim.
+It also provides guidance to contractors and subcontractors on how to properly preserve claim rights they did not intend to waive or release when executing these forms.